HOW IT WORKS

 - Full committee review involves primary and secondary reviewers presenting to the full committee at a convened committee meeting.

-The United States Department of Agriculture (USDA) requires the annual review (prior to the beginning of years 2 and 3) of all protocols involving animals covered by the USDA.
-In accordance with this, Northwestern policy requires all protocols listing covered species be reviewed/certified annually.
-(Protocols listing only non-covered species are fully re-reviewed every 3 years.)
+The Department of Defense (DoD) requires the annual review (prior to the beginning of years 2 and 3) of all DoD-funded protocols involving animals covered by the United States Department of Agriculture (USDA).
+In accordance with this, Northwestern policy requires all protocols listing covered species be reviewed/certified annually if they are funded by the DoD.
+All other protocols are fully re-reviewed every 3 years.

 Approval means a project may begin.
 The PI may order animals from the Center for Comparative Medicine (CCM).
 Project personnel may gain access to the animal facilities.
-The PI may talk to the Office for Sponsored Research (OSR) about opening accounts to spend grant awards.
+The PI may talk to Sponsored Research (SR) about opening accounts to spend grant awards.